-Finally, in accordance with Presidential Executive Orders issued on 20 January, 2025, USNORTHCOM is rapidly integrating additional requested military personnel and assets to work with the Department of Homeland Security (DHS) and U.S. Customs & Border Protection (USCBP) along the southern border, employing unique military capabilities in all domains, and developing plans for establishing territorial integrity along the southern border.
+USNORTHCOM is rapidly integrating requested military personnel and assets to support the Department of Homeland Security (DHS) and U.S. Customs & Border Protection (USCBP) along the southern border, employing unique military capabilities in all domains, and developing plans for establishing territorial integrity along the southern border.
+USNORTHCOM's current